LifeRestartNFT/LifeRestartNFT.github.io/en.md

 ![background](bg.png)

-This ia a combination of [Loot Project](https://opensea.io/collection/lootproject) and a popular Chinese game named [Life Restart Simulator](http://liferestart.syaro.io/view/).
+This is a combination of [Loot Project](https://opensea.io/collection/lootproject) and a popular Chinese game named [Life Restart Simulator](http://liferestart.syaro.io/view/).
 Moreover, the Loot-based NFT will be enriched with GameFi and P2E mechanism in our development.

 Our NFTs [Loot (for LifeRestart)](https://opensea.io/collection/liferestart) are the Bag of properties and perks of a "new life" in the game, sold on OpenSea platform.

-All the minted newborn cards (AGE=0) are listed below。We will <span style="color:red">**not**</span> mint any more newborn card minted, except that there will be a small number of rare event that allows users to mint new cards.
+All the minted newborn cards (AGE=0) are listed below.
+We will <span style="color:red">**not**</span> mint any more newborn card minted, except that there will be a small number of rare event that allows users to mint new cards.

 | Type  | Total| Index |